sunrise-atelier/.github/profile/README.md

 Readme · MD
 # Sunrise Atelier

-**Open-source tools for peop;le that can't afford enterprise software.**
+**Open-source tools for people that can't afford enterprise software.**

 The people who need good tools are the ones least likely to have access to them.

 Based in the Bay Area.
 Always free.

 ---